kigh143/src/README.md

 `/slices` is where you keep all your feature-related slices, every feature must have only one slice file that is responsible for managing its global state.

-`hook.ts` This file helps in making the state object more accessible ad your get content from the global state object, it redefines the `useSelector` and `useDispatch` imported from react-redux and it assigns new aliases of `useAppSelector` and `useAppDispatch`.
+`hook.ts` it redefines the `useSelector` and `useDispatch` imported from react-redux and it assigns new aliases of `useAppSelector` and `useAppDispatch`.

 `store.ts` this defines the structure of the redux store.

 ### Services

-This uses Axios library to help in making HTTP requests to the server.
+This uses  the Axios library to help in making HTTP requests to the server.

-`auth`  All the auth feature endpoints will be defined here `axios_instance.ts` Creates and export and instance of Axios with intercepts
+`auth`  All the auth feature endpoints will be defined here, every feature will have one file in the services folder.

+`axios_instance.ts` Creates and export and instance of Axios with intercepts

 ### Utils

-This folder holds all helper functions, Ideally you can also use it to make units test for some of the business logic in your application.
+This folder holds all helper functions.
+Ideally you can also use it to make units test for some of the business logic in your application.

 ##  How to use.